Research Data Management

 Using the DMPOnline tool and examining sample Data Management plans, even at the proposal stage, will help you to answer the questions above.
 See below for more details.

-The DMPOnline tool provides an excellent, free template for the drafting of your Horizon2020 DMP and is strongly recommended.
+The DMPOnline tool provides an excellent, free template for the drafting of your DMP and is strongly recommended.
 This useful resource allows you to create, store and share a DMP.
-The Horizon2020 DMP template takes you through the questions asked by the funder and provides additional contextual guidance from the DCC (Digital Curation Centre).
+DMPOnline offers templates to meet the requirements of many funders, and these DMP templates take you through the questions asked by the funder and provides additional contextual guidance from the DCC (Digital Curation Centre).

-The DMP will change during the course of the project and should be kept updated.
-Producing a DMP is good practice for all research projects and will help to ensure that research data are secure and well-maintained during the course of a project and beyond when the data might be shared with others.
+The DMP will change during the project and should be kept updated.
+Producing a DMP is good practice for all research projects and will help to ensure that research data are secure and well-maintained during the project and beyond when the data might be shared with others.

 Sample Data Management Plans